ethereum/py-evm/docs/guides/evm/building_chains.rst

   chain = chain_class.from_genesis_header(MemoryDB(), MAINNET_GENESIS_HEADER)

-Using the LightChain object
+Using the LightPeerChain object
 ---------------------------

-The :class:`~p2p.lightchain.LightChain` is like a Chain but it will also connect to remote peers and fetch new :class:`~evm.rlp.headers.BlockHeader` objects as they are announced on the network.
+The :class:`~p2p.lightchain.LightPeerChain` is like a Chain but it will also connect to remote peers and fetch new :class:`~evm.rlp.headers.BlockHeader` objects as they are announced on the network.
 As such, it must first be configured with a `vm_configuration` and a `network_id`: